jj09/jj09.github.io/_drafts/do-you-leave-the-office-before-your-boss.md

   last_name: ''
 permalink: "/"
 ---
 <p>Recently I had a conversation with a friend of mine who is a team leader.
 He told me that as a manager he supposed to leave early.
 I asked why.
-I had a guess what answer can be, but I was sure these times are gone long time ago.
+I had a guess what answer could be, but I was sure these times are gone long time ago.
 He told that if he leaves late, he is <b>pressuring</b> his employees to stay late, as "you should not leave before your boss leaves the office".</p>
 <p>I was like...</p>
 <p><img src="{{ site.baseurl }}/assets/giphy.gif" alt="Shocked Mr Bean" /></p>
 <p>Initially I thought he was joking.
 After I told him that I leave before my boss very often, he said that I am an exception.</p>